-This document outlines changes to the audit protocol described in NHS Cervical Screening Programme (NHS CSP) publication number 28.
+The current document supersedes the latter publication, introducing a further set of modifications.
 The aim is to improve the audit by linking it more closely to training, by streamlining and standardising procedures to ensure consistency across all Quality Assurance Reference Centres (QARCs), and by providing clearer and tighter guidance to remove ambiguities.
 The recommendations represent minimum standards, and attempts to exceed the guidance where this is felt to be locally valuable are encouraged.